mprinc/TypeScript-Handbook/pages/Generics.md

 let myIdentity: GenericIdentityFn = identity;
 ```

-In a similar example, we may want to move the generic parameter to be a parameter of the whole interface.
+In a similar example, we may want to <span class='definition'>move the generic parameter to be a parameter of the whole interface</span>.
 This lets us see what type(s) we're generic over (e.g. `Dictionary<string>` rather than just `Dictionary`).
-This makes the type parameter visible to all the other members of the interface.
+This makes <span class='important'>the type parameter visible to all the other members of the interface</span>.

 ```ts
 interface GenericIdentityFn<T> {